EXPLAINER: Will Xi-Biden talks repair US-China ties?

 CAUTIOUS OPTIMISM

-Relations appeared to bottom out when Sullivan and Yang met again in Switzerland last month, in a follow-up to a phone call between Xi and Biden.
+Relations appeared to have bottomed out when Sullivan and Yang met again in Switzerland last month, in a follow-up to a phone call between Xi and Biden.
 Sullivan made clear that the United States sought better engagement at a senior level “to ensure responsible competition,” according to the White House.

-The meeting laid the groundwork for the virtual meeting Tuesday between Xi and Biden, who have known each other since both were vice presidents.
+The meeting laid the groundwork for the virtual meeting Tuesday morning Beijing time between Xi and Biden, who have known each other since both were vice presidents.
 Xi referred to Biden as his “old friend” and they lamented they were not meeting face-to-face before launching into 3 1/2 hours of discussions.

 The sides are at odds over everything from trade and technology to human rights, self-governing Taiwan and the South China Sea.